learn-co-curriculum/js-ajax-callbacks-lab/README.md

 + Use `error` callback

 ## Intro
 Let's test out our new Ajax skills by making a "Mad Lib" Maker.
 [Mad Libs](http://www.madlibs.com/) are paragraphs of text where certain verbs and nouns are missing.
 It's the job of the reader to pick random words to fill these gaps.
-The result is usually riduculous and makes for a good laugh.
+The result is usually ridiculous and makes for a good laugh.

 For our Mad Lib maker, we will have a static sentence that will include blanks for one missing noun and one missing verb.
 The HTML page will also have two associated buttons, one for nouns and one for verbs.
-When the user clicks the button, we will load words from an external HTML file using ajax and randomly select a word to add to the sentence.
+When the user clicks the button, we will load words from an external HTML file using Ajax and randomly select a word to add to the sentence.

 Hopefully when we are done we will have made the world a better place.